anakos/influx/README.md

 - core    : defines the core data structures for interacting with InfluxDb
 - cats-ext: extends the core with helper methods that interact with InfluxDb using `ReaderT over IO`.

 This split structure should be considered a work in progress: the 2 modules may be merged into one.
+I'm thinking about adding some hooks for ZIO

 ## Installation